 Once the planter was finished, I made some adjustments to make sure it was level.

-Then I screwed a 2 x 6 x 8 pressure treated board to both ends, making sure they were plum.
-The wood lattice is 4 feet wide, so I added pressure treated 2 x 4 x 8s to the middle to hide the seams where the lattice joins together.
+The next step was to make the wooden frame.
+I screwed a 2 x 6 x 8 pressure treated board to both ends, making sure they were plum.
+The lattice screen is 4 feet wide, so I added pressure treated 2 x 4 x 8s to the middle to hide the seams where the lattice joins together.
 These middle boards also make the screen secure.
 Once the boards are in place I attached the 2 x 4 x 12 across the top, making sure it was level.